 - In a large pot or Dutch oven, add the beans, onion, garlic, celery, carrot, and broth.
 Stir to combine.

 - Bring the mixture to a boil, and boil for 15 minutes.
-Turn heat down to a simmer and cover pot, leaving lid slightly ajar.
+Turn heat down to a simmer and cover the pot, leaving the lid slightly ajar.

 - Simmer for 1 ½ -2 hours, or until beans are just barely tender.